ybovard/hiawatha/README.md

 # Description

-docker implementation of hiawatha webserver (https://www.hiawatha-webserver.org/).
+Docker implementation of hiawatha webserver (https://www.hiawatha-webserver.org/).

 The container will run as www-data, so ports <1024 are not usable.